 The full list is endless but I have named only a few of my favorites.
 Susan Sarandon's portrayal of the family therapist Dr. Wong was particularly hilarious when she sized up Rick.

 Wong standing over the flaming wreck of her therapist's office saying "I'm better than this" made me laugh so hard.
 It was after Rick tells her off after she attempts to climb into his garage car.
-The reversal of roles, the frustration, and angst of Wong conveyed in a dry monotone and Rick's casual dismissal of the therapist all make for an incredibly comedic moment.

-Here is a live version of Rick and Morty released by the adult swim channel with Christopher Lloyd as Rick Sanchez and Jaeden Martell as Morty Smith.
+Here is a live version of Rick and Morty released by the Adult Swim Channel with Christopher Lloyd as Rick Sanchez and Jaeden Martell as Morty Smith.
 Here is a video of the same:

 Key Gadgets and Gizmos Used by Rick Sanchez